moritzgamperl/informrisk-lora-node/README.md

 Parameter | Description
 --------------|-------------
-desig  |  defines type of payload and sensors
+desig  |  defines type of payload and sensors settings_desig  |  Defines the subclass of sensor combinations used.
 SET_IMU   |   turns the IMU on/off
 SET_ADC   | turns the ADC on/off
 SET_SCL | turns the SCL3300 on/off
-SET_SMN | turns the SMN overall on/off (all sensors and measurements)
+SET_SMN | turns the SMN overall on/off (all sensors and measurements) SET_BARO  | turns the standard barometer on/off

 The designator (desig) defines, which type of LoRa node is used.
 This has implications for the payload, e.g. a LIN payload does not include StpCtr or groundwater data, while a Subsurface Node usually does not include SCL3300 data.
 In the future, we may add more desig options, but this has to be implemented on the network side as well.

+The Settings Designator (settings_desig) indicates a single type of LoRa node used, but defines the various combinations of the sensors available for that type of LoRa node.
+The combinations are indicated in the excel sheet.

 ### Hardware settings